thedch/donkey/README.md

 ### Drive your car
-Once you have built your car and it's connected to the same wifi as your computer.
+Once you have built your car, set up the SD card image, and it's connected to the same wifi as your computer:

 1. Open a terminal and clone the donkey repo: `git clone https://github.com/wroscoe/donkey`
 1. Start the default pilot server using docker: `bash start-server.sh`
 1. Open a new terminal and find your car's Raspberry Pi's IP address: `python scripts/find_car.py`
 1. SSH to your car's Raspberry Pi: `ssh pi@<your pi's ip address>` (default password = raspberry)
-1. Clone the donkey repo on the Pi: `git clone https://github.com/wroscoe/donkey`
 1. Start your car's driver loop: `python scripts/drive.py  --remote http://<your computers ip address>:8887`
 1. Turn on your car.
 1. Go to `<your_pilot_server_ip>:8887` on your phone or computer to start driving your car.